FusionAuth developer image

 }

 Possession of this one-time code authenticates the end user.
 Deliver this code to the end user using whatever method you’d like.
-If you want to use FusionAuth to deliver the code via email, see Sending the Code Using FusionAuth.
+If you want to use FusionAuth to deliver the code via email, see Sending the Code Using FusionAuth .

 Sending the Code Using FusionAuth

-Using this API call allows you the benefits of the FusionAuth locale-aware email templates and email delivery capabilities without requiring you to use the FusionAuth login forms.
+Using this API call allows you the benefits of FusionAuth locale-aware email templates and email delivery capabilities without requiring you to use the FusionAuth login forms.

 The User Enters the Code